Dunelm Group (OTCMKTS:DNLMY) Reaches New 1-Year Low - Should You Sell?

-Dunelm Group (OTCMKTS:DNLMY - Get Free Report) reached a new 52-week low during trading on Thursday .
-The stock traded as low as $10.64 and last traded at $10.64, with a volume of 122 shares changing hands.
+Dunelm Group (OTCMKTS:DNLMY - Get Free Report)'s stock price reached a new 52-week low on Wednesday .
+The stock traded as low as $10.50 and last traded at $10.50, with a volume of 800 shares.
 The stock had previously closed at $11.0554.

 Analyst Upgrades and Downgrades

-Several research analysts recently commented on DNLMY shares.
-Zacks Research lowered shares of Dunelm Group from a "strong-buy" rating to a "hold" rating in a report on Friday, March 13th.
-Jefferies Financial Group upgraded shares of Dunelm Group from a "hold" rating to a "strong-buy" rating in a report on Sunday, February 8th.
-One analyst has rated the stock with a Strong Buy rating, one has issued a Buy rating and one has given a Hold rating to the company.
-Based on data from MarketBeat.com, Dunelm Group currently has a consensus rating of "Buy".
+A number of equities analysts have commented on the company.
+Jefferies Financial Group upgraded Dunelm Group from a "hold" rating to a "strong-buy" rating in a research note on Sunday, February 8th.
+Zacks Research lowered Dunelm Group from a "strong-buy" rating to a "hold" rating in a research note on Friday, March 13th.
+One research analyst has rated the stock with a Strong Buy rating, one has assigned a Buy rating and one has given a Hold rating to the company's stock.
+According to MarketBeat.com, Dunelm Group has a consensus rating of "Buy".

 Dunelm Group Company Profile